Bridging Control Variates and Regression Adjustment in A/B Testing: From Design-Based to Model-Based Frameworks: Numerical Experiments

 \subsection{Real data analysis}

 We evaluated the performance of control variates estimators via simulation studies leveraging real-world datasets from ByteDance’s experimental platform.
-To simulate a finite population scenario, we repeatedly partition the original data under two group assignment probabilities: equal assignment and \( p_t = 0.4 \), generating $1,000$ datasets for each scenario.
+To simulate a design-based scenario, we repeatedly partition the original data under two group assignment probabilities: equal assignment and \( p_t = 0.4 \), generating $1,000$ datasets for each scenario.

 \textbf{Type I error}.
 Consistent with the simulations, all estimators maintained Type I error rates at $0.05$, regardless of treatment allocation or the presence of HTE.